coveo/cli/packages/ui/vue/create-headless-vue/template/README.md

 If you generated this project using the [Coveo CLI](https://github.com/coveo/cli), your project should come with a `.env` file with the necessary credentials for you to get started right away.
 If you didn't use the Coveo CLI, copy `.example.env` to `.env` and fill it out with the proper information:

-- `VITE_APP_PLATFORM_URL`: the URL you usually use to use the Coveo APIs, usually `https://platform.cloud.coveo.com`
+- `VITE_COVEO_PLATFORM_URL`: the URL you usually use to use the Coveo APIs, usually `https://platform.cloud.coveo.com`
-- `VITE_APP_ORGANIZATION_ID`: Your Coveo Organization ID.
+- `VITE_COVEO_ORGANIZATION_ID`: Your Coveo Organization ID.
 Check the doc to see [how to retrieve your organization ID](https://docs.coveo.com/en/148/manage-an-organization/retrieve-the-organization-id)
-- `VITE_APP_API_KEY`: Your API Key for this Org.
+- `PRIVATE_APP_API_KEY`: Your API Key for this Org.
 We recommend the 'Search' API Key preset.
-- `VITE_APP_USER_EMAIL`: Your email address.
+- `VITE_COVEO_USER_EMAIL`: Your email address.
 Used for security identities and Analytics.

 It is a good practice to **not** include an API Key in your search pages and instead use a server to generate a [Search Token](https://docs.coveo.com/en/56/build-a-search-ui/search-token-authentication) using the API Key.
 A micro-server is included in the `server` folder for development ease.
 You can check the code of the microserver here and inspire yourself to create your own for production.